 Israel does not quarantine healthy pets who meet the following requirements:

 - Your dog or cat must have a 15 digit ISO pet microchip.

 - Your pet must have been vaccinated for rabies between 30 days and 12 months before entry.

-- A Blood Titer Test must be administered and sent to an approved laboratory.
+- A Blood Titer Test must be administered a minimum of 30 days after vaccination and sent to an approved laboratory.